b1conrad/mic/AdminInstructions.md

 1. Find the line in the source code that is about that instrument
 2. Delete the entire line
 3. Commit your changes
-4. After a few minutes, visit to page to ensure that the instrument is no longer listed
+4. After a few minutes, visit the page to ensure that the instrument is no longer listed